 How is the selection process conducted?

 Applicants who meet the minimum GPA and have submitted all the required materials by the 12/1 deadline may be scheduled for an interview.

 All interviewed students are then evaluated on their application, interview and academic performance.
 The final selection is based on the composite score.

 Where is the interview and how do I get there?

-If selected for an interview and chooses to have a face-to-face interview, they will be sent directions and a campus map.
-You can drive a personal vehicle, get dropped off by someone else, or take public transportation.
+If the applicant is selected for an interview and chooses to have a face-to-face interview, they will be sent directions and a campus map.
+They can drive a personal vehicle, get dropped off by someone else, or take public transportation.